YouNow/younow.github.io/policy/en/rules.md

 ## Prank calls to emergency authorities or hotlines is not permitted

-YouNow does not permit prank calls to emergency authorities or emergency hotlines, and any user who in engages in such will be subject to a permanent ban.
+YouNow does not permit prank calls to emergency authorities or emergency hotlines, and any user who engages in such will be subject to a permanent ban.

 ## Solicitation or encouragement of rule-breaking is not permitted